Thomas J. Sienkewicz: Works

 Sienkewicz edited the Encyclopedia of the Ancient World, which explored global cultures from prehistory to 700 CE.
 Clay Williams remarked it as a useful resource for "high school students and first- or second-year college students".
 However, he also noted the "lack of depth" in many articles.
 The book was also reviewed by Abigail F. Ellsworth, who described the content of the book as "timely and well-written" and a "must-have for libraries of every sort" due to its finding aids.
 In collaboration with LeaAnn Osburn, he authored Vergil: A Legamus Transitional Reader, which underscored the structured readings, resources, and centered on authentic Vergilian texts.
 In her review of the book, Edith Foster praised the authors for their thoughtful organization of pedagogical components.
 He also co-authored the book Disce! – An Introductory Latin Course with Kenneth Kitchell.
-Along with Jinyu Liu, he edited and contributed to Ovid in China: Reception, Translation, and Comparison, exploring Ovid's influence in China through historical, literary, and cultural lenses with a focus on translation and thematic comparisons.
+In 2022 with Jinyu Li he edited and contributed to Ovid in China: Reception, Translation, and Comparison, exploring Ovid's influence in China through historical, literary, and cultural lenses with a focus on translation and thematic comparisons.

+More recently, Sienkewicz has continued to contribute to collaborative scholarship through edited volumes and thematic publications.
+In 2026, he co-edited, with Jeff Rankin, Urbanfest: A Collection of Writings in Honor of William L. Urban, a festschrift celebrating the contributions of the medieval historian William L. Urban.
+The same year, he edited Practice of Religious Media in the Twenty-First Century, a special issue of the journal Religions published by MDPI, bringing together interdisciplinary research on the evolving role of digital media, communication technologies, and religious practice in the contemporary world.
+These publications illustrate the continuing breadth of his scholarly interests, ranging from classical reception and medieval history to religion, media, and cultural studies.

+In 2007, Sienkewicz edited the Encyclopedia of the Ancient Greek World, a companion reference volume to his earlier Encyclopedia of the Ancient World, also published by Salem Press.

+He served as series editor, with Kenneth Kitchell, of the LEGAMUS Transitional Readers series published by Bolchazy-Carducci, covering Latin authors including Vergil (2004), Catullus (2006), Ovid (2008), Horace (2008), Cicero (2010), and Plato (2010).
+The series was designed to bridge the transition between introductory Latin study and the reading of original authors.

+In 2012, he co-edited The Power of Place: A Festschrift for Janet Goodhue Smith with Robert Timothy Chasson, published by the Associated Colleges of the Midwest.

+Media appearances

+Sienkewicz made several appearances in national and regional media discussing the relevance of classical studies.
+On July 6, 2001, he appeared on National Public Radio's The Connection, broadcast on WBUR Boston, in a segment titled "Latin Renaissance".
+On December 6, 1999, he appeared on Milton Rosenberg's Extension 720 on WGN Chicago.On September 17, 2009, he was a guest on Colin McEnroe's nationally syndicated programme on WNPR, speaking on making the classics relevant in the 21st century.